 In this work, we have quantified the net stability levels of Milky Way analogs from the \texttt{TNG50} against the growth of local axisymmetric instabilities.
 We choose a representative sample of 20 MWAs (10 barred + 10 unbarred)from the \texttt{TNG50} catalog and follow the evolution of their dynamical properties from $z=2.5$ to $z=0$.
 We find that:

 \begin{enumerate} \item The MW analogs in \texttt{TNG50} are stable against local axisymmetric instabilities from cosmic noon $z=2.5$ to the present day.
 The minimum value of the median $Q^{min}_{T}>2$, with relatively higher values of $Q^{min}_{T}$ at higher redshift.
-A higher gas velocity dispersion counteracts the increase in gas density at higher redshifts, which can potentially destabilize the galaxy.
+Higher gas velocity dispersion counteracts the increase in gas density at higher redshifts, which can potentially destabilize the galaxy.

 \item The barred galaxies in our sample consistently have a smaller $Q^{min}_{T}$ at all epochs.
 This is consistent with the smaller time scale in which instabilities can convert gas into stars and higher star formation rates observed in the barred galaxies.
-The time scale for the growth of instabilities increases steeply with radius in the barred galaxies compared to the unbarred ones.
+The timescale for the growth of instabilities increases steeply with radius in barred galaxies compared to unbarred ones.

 \item The gas density is subcritical at all epochs.
 So, the local axisymmetric instabilities are not the main channel of star formation.
 The star formation persists despite subcritical densities, with the barred galaxies exhibiting a higher SFR $(0.1 -0.6 M_{\odot}yr^{-1})$, compared to the unbarred galaxies $(<0.3M_{\odot} yr^{-1})$.